-People with disabilities, young and old, who live in rural areas where essential services are often limited or non-existent face difficulties seldom encountered in urban areas.
-Access to housing, transportation, employment, educational programs, and specialized healthcare are some of the challenging issues found throughout rural America.
-It is said that where there is a will there is a way.
-Communities can help people with disabilities by looking for ways to partner and creatively use limited resources to provided needed services.
+People with disabilities who live in rural areas where essential services are scarce often face difficulties seldom encountered in urban areas.
+Access to adequate housing, transportation, employment, educational programs, and specialized healthcare may be limited in many parts of rural America.
+Community organizations, healthcare facilities, local governments and other rural entities can help people with disabilities by collaborating and creatively using limited resources to provide needed services.

 Frequently Asked Questions

 - How many people with disabilities live in rural areas?

 - What is independent living?
 How can rural communities facilitate independent living for people with disabilities?

 - What is the Medicaid Home & Community-Based Services (HCBS) Waiver Program?
 How can home and community-based services allow rural people with disabilities to maintain independence?

 - What resources are available for farmers with disabilities?

 - What transportation services can rural communities provide for people with disabilities?

 - What programs are available to help rural organizations provide housing options for people with disabilities?

 - How can rural healthcare facilities improve access to care for people with disabilities?